Aditya-Naresh/Aditya-Naresh/README.md

 </div>

 Heya!
 I'm Aditya Naresh!
 An Aspiring Developer, a Chess enjoyer and a Calisthenics lover.
-I love to solve problems on Leetcode , occasionally enjoy playing chess and love learning about tech in general.
+I love to solve problems on Leetcode , occasionally enjoy playing chess and love learning about tech in general and build software solutions.
 Ping me on LinkedIn

 ![Leetcode Stats](https://leetcard.jacoblin.cool/Aditya-Naresh)